Skip to main content

 What public court records show

-Public federal court records list U.S. Customs and Border Protection as an employer in 11 employment matters between 2005 and 2021.
+Public federal court records list U.S. Customs and Border Protection as an employer in 9 distinct federal employment cases between 2005 and 2020.

-Of the 11 matters with a recorded outcome, the most common were: 5 ended in a ruling for the employer, 4 were sent back to a lower court, 1 were dismissed, and 1 ended in a ruling for the worker.
+Of the 10 trusted published opinions analyzed, the most common outcomes were: 5 ended in a ruling for the employer, 3 were sent back to a lower court, 1 ended in a ruling for the worker, and 1 were dismissed.

 The most common claims on record were Wage Theft, Discrimination, and Harassment.